Cleverbutts/Cleverbutts/README.md

 You must install Node.JS physically.
 You can do something else for Eris and Cleverbot-node, However.<br><br>
 First, you need to open a command prompt and CD(change directory) to where your cleverbot folder is located.<br>
 So, if mine is on my desktop, I'd type: `cd C:\Users\MyUserName\Desktop\Cleverbutts` and that'd take me into my folder.<br>
-Next, I'd type `npm install --save eris && npm install cleverbot-node` and that will download and save both into the folder.<br>
+Next, I'd type `npm install --save eris && npm install --save cleverbot-node` and that will download and save both into the folder.<br>
 You will get warnings and errors, but these should have no effect!
 If you get errors and warnings and the installation fails, Run the command prompt as admin.

 <h3>Bot Accounts</h3>